 Before we jump into the code, you’ll need to set up a few things:

-- Scalekit Account and API Setupsome text
+Scalekit account and API setup

-- Start by signing into your Scalekit Dashboard and selecting the "Development" environment.
-You’ll find the following important credentials under the "API Config" section by using “Generate new secret”:some text
+Start by signing into your Scalekit Dashboard and selecting the "Development" environment.
+You’ll find the following important credentials under the "API Config" section by using “Generate new secret”.
+Once the credentials are created, they will be used in the following setup steps.

 To set up a social connection with Google and Scalekit, follow these simple steps:

-Configure Google Connection:
+Configure Google connection:

-Finalize and Verify:
+Finalize and verify:

 By following these steps, you’ll have Google Sign-In configured and ready to go.